radiovisual/cheatsheets/libraries-and-frameworks.md

 - [Rey Bango - Woah, You Can Test IE & Microsoft Edge on a Mac & Linux?](https://www.youtube.com/watch?v=_IH9glaWMt0)
   - TL;DR: Use Virtual Machines provided by [dev.modern.ie/](http://dev.modern.ie/) to test IE on Mac/*nix (various Windows OS and IE/Edge VMs).
 Or use RemoteIE to spawn a remote session of IE to test production sites.
 Use RemoteIE + [ngrok](https://ngrok.com/) to test local versions of your site.
 Cool!

+###Secure Tunnels to Localhost

+- [ngrok](https://ngrok.com/) - "I want to expose a local server behind a NAT or firewall to the internet."

 ###Unit Testing

 * [Mocha](http://mochajs.org/)